JosePedroDias/ld39/README.md

-# LD39 - gas it up
+# LD39 - Soaring

-This is my Ludum Dare 39 compo entry.
+This is a Ludum Dare 39 game jam entry.

 ## Game summary